saabd6875/webapp-quiz/README.md

 ## How to Run
 - open the project folder in VScode
 - Open a terminal in the project folder.
-- Build the project (write in the terminal dotnet build)
+- Build the project: dotnet build webapp-qui.snl
 - then write dotnet run
 - Open the link shown in the terminal (usually starts with https://localhost:...)
 - You can now use the web application to create, take, update, and view quizzes.

+In terms of sources, we used W3schools and module notes throughout the project development.